dleurs/flutter_questions/README.md

 4. Difference in term of navigation between web and mobile ?
    - web : url based
    - mobile : mostly like an automaton

+## Flutter general

+1. Pros and cons flutter
+   - DevExp
+   - No SEO for web